Nervosys/Botnix/docs/languages-frameworks/julia.section.md

 * `augmentedRegistry`: Allows you to change the registry from which Julia packages are drawn.

   This normally points at a special augmented version of the Julia [General packages registry](https://github.com/JuliaRegistries/General).
-  If you want to use a bleeding-edge version to pick up the latest package updates, you can plug in a later revision than the one in Nixpkgs.
+  If you want to use a bleeding-edge version to pick up the latest package updates, you can plug in a later revision than the one in Botpkgs.